 |The EASTER opening dates for 2020 are :

 The VILLAGE will be open:-

-The CHURCH will open on 2 days only:-
+The CHURCH will now NOT open at all

 The SUMMER opening days are as follows:-